 Wake Forest Baptist Medical Center

-We have two separate EDs on campus....adult and pediatric.
+We have two separate EDs on campus: adult and pediatric.
 Our adult ED has separate areas for acute care patients, fast track, and psychiatric patients.
-The trauma resuscitation area is equipped with portable x-ray and ultrasound capabilities, as well as a "light-speed" CT scanner within the ED.
-All other acute care beds are equipped with full monitoring capabilities including pulse oximetry and continuous cardiac and blood pressure monitoring.
-A slit lamp, fiber optic scopes, computers and ultrasound machines are permanent ED equipment.
-A 12-bed ED clinical decision/observation unit is available one floor above our ED and is staffed by the department of emergency medicine.
-Our brand new state-of-the-art Pediatric ED (see below) opened for business in April, 2011.
-The Pediatric ED is NCs only Level One Pediatric Trauma Center and cares for >30,000 children annually.
+The trauma resuscitation area is equipped with portable x-ray and ultrasound capabilities, as well as two CT scanners within the adult ED and one in the pediatric ED.
+All other acute care beds are equipped with full monitoring capabilities.
+Specialty equipment such as a slit lamp, fiber optic scopes, and ultrasound machines are permanent ED equipment.
+A 16-bed ED clinical decision/observation unit is staffed by the department of emergency medicine.
+Our brand new state-of-the-art Pediatric ED (see below) opened for patients in April of 2011.
+The Pediatric ED is North Carolina's only Level One Pediatric Trauma Center and cares for more than 30,000 children annually.

-The department has full time radiographic support including 24-hour in house radiologists and our own 64-slice “light speed” CT scanner located in the ED.
+The department has full time radiology support including 24-hour in house radiologists and a dedicated 64-slice CT scanner.
 Ancillary personnel in the department include a full time dedicated nursing staff in excess of 50, most of whom are CEN certified and career ED nurses.
-In addition there are ample other ancillary personnel including radiology techs, respiratory therapists and patient assistants to allow the house staff to function as physicians, not technicians.
+There are ample other ancillary personnel including radiology techs, respiratory therapists and patient assistants to allow the house staff to function as physicians, not technicians.

 Our department is one of two paramedic base stations for medical control of EMS within the city.
 We serve as a major training facility for medical students, physician assistants, paramedics and EMTs.
 AirCare, our busy helicopter service, makes in excess of 1000 flights annually.
 The hospital has a total of 75 ICU beds including a 9 bed Pediatric ICU and 6 bed burn unit as well as 24 operating rooms.